Rehan2424/GenAI-LangChain-Playground/01_Introduction_to_LangChain/README.md

 **Benefits of LangChain:**
 1. Abstraction (easy to switch between OpenAI, Gemini, HuggingFace).
 2. Built-in tools for memory, data retrieval, and complex chaining.

+The Big Picture: LangChain is an open-source framework designed to orchestrate and simplify the development of LLM-powered applications.
+It acts as an integration engine that connects upstream LLMs (OpenAI, Claude, Ollama) with downstream data infrastructure like vector databases and APIs without requiring massive boilerplate code.